hibaa-a/MachineLearning_GlassdoorReviews/README.md

 **Supervised Machine Learning**

-Creating a connection string for the Glassdoor database.Create an engine instance Connect to PostgreSQL server.Read data from PostgreSQL database table and load into a DataFrame instance.Close the database connection.next is Appling different
+Creating a connection string for the Glassdoor database.Create an engine instance Connect to PostgreSQL server.Read data from PostgreSQL database table and load into a DataFrame instance.Close the database connection.next is Appling different Models.

 **(1) Decision tree**